scottish-government-design-system/designsystem.gov.scot/get-started/tracking.md

 sorttype: 'index'
 ---

-The Design System has a script that adds data attributes to components that are used in performance and analytics tracking.
-The script automates the addition of data attributes but leaves some control over them to the developer.
+The Design System has a script that add 'data attributes' to components.
+Analytics software can use these data attributes to track user behaviour and measure performance.
+The script adds data attributes automatically, but developers still have some control over them.

-Tracking will make a sensible choice for attribute values, for example a button gets a "data-button" attribute whose value is based on the button text.
+Calling the function `tracking.init()` adds data attributes to all Design System components.

+The script logic picks:
+* the attribute name from a set of broad categories
+* the attribute value, derived from the context the component is used in

 {% highlight html %}
 <button class="ds_button">